gerlichlab/looptrace/docs/parameters-configuration-file.md

     * For `max_dist`, 800 is often a good setting.
 * If you want the Numpy arrays representing the spot images for tracing (the `*.npy` files) to be kept even after zipping, set `keep_spot_images_folder` to `True`.
 * To filter spots for inclusion in nuclei _even before_ attempting to determine which spots to merge, set `filter_spots_before_merge` to `True`.
+* `timepointForProximityFiltrationBetweenBeadsAndSpots` should be either...
+    * A Boolean, which when `True` implies that `subtract_background` must be used and correspond to an imaging timepoint / round
+    * A nonnegative integer corresponding to an imaging timepoint / round